1953 Newspaper Headlines

 Explore our 1953 newspaper articles and discover events that caught the attention of readers all over the country.
 Highlights include the development of the first polio vaccine, the death of Joseph Stalin, one of the most powerful and murderous dictators the world has ever known, and Edmund Hilary and Tenzing Norgay became the first people to climb Everest.

-It was also the year that celebrated the end of the Korean War, a 7.2 magnitude earthquake hit the Ionian Sea Islands in Greece, and Elizabeth II was crowned Queen at Westminster, beginning the longest reign of any monarch in history.
+It was also the year that celebrated the end of the Korean War, a 7.2 magnitude earthquake hit the Ionian Sea Islands in Greece and Queen Elizabeth II’s coronation took place – beginning the reign of the longest monarch in British history.
 1953 newspapers are full of page turning tales about what was going on in the world at the time, as told by people who lived it.
 Original newspapers provide fascinating insights into this year in history, and a different perspective on what life was like in the past.

 20th January 1953